 You have the right to ask the debt collector through a written letter to validate and provide proof of your supposed debt.
 Make sure to send the letter within 30 days since they first contacted you.

-The collector should stop calling you after receiving your verification request until they’ve provided you a proof.
+The collector should stop calling you after receiving your verification request until they’ve provided you with proof.
 You should see to it that the debt is yours and that the amount is accurate.

 You Can Dispute Inaccurate Debt Reports